Table of Contents

 UNITED STATES OF AMERICA

 In 1890 new import tariffs were introduced to protect local industries.
 From this time until 1923 (but not exculsively) imports were to be marked with “Foreign”.
 The new high tariffs resulted in a boom in the button industry.
 Parts of an article about this effect follow:

 Australian Town and Country Journal (Sydney) 16th February 1901 page 31.

 ‘Department of Commerce of USA, Special Consular reports, Foreign Trade in Buttons: 1st April 1916′

 This report was commissioned to supply information to the American industry for the potential growth in trade.
 Although exporting was still happening from Great Britain, Italy and France in 1915, these countries were experiencing increased demands for uniform buttons, and problems of supply that allowed for countries such as Japan and America to increase their exports.
-For American manufacturers however, a challenge was to meet the low cost of buttons formerly sourced from Europe.
+For American manufacturers however, a challenge was to match the low cost of buttons formerly sourced from Europe.

 The trade was worth $19,476,056 in total in 1914.
 The table below shows that pearl button industry was the largest branch in quantity and value, followed by vegetable ivory.

 America’s exports had nearly doubled in value from 1914 to 1915, with England, Canada, Australia and Cuba the largest purchasers.
 About two thirds of all vegetable ivory buttons were made in New York State.
 Two thirds of pearl button blanks were produced in Iowa but almost one half of finished pearl buttons were made in New York.
 Nearly all the bone buttons were made in Pennsylvannia.
 In 1916 there were around 20,000 people involved in the fresh-water pearl button industry.
 In 1917 around $45,000 value of these buttons were exported per monthly, with large qualitities going to central and South America.
 There were 112 ocean pearl factories in America in 1918, with most of that shell coming from the west coast of Australia.

 United States War Industries Board produced 50 bulletins about wartime prices in different industries.
 Apparently this was a useful endeavour!
 Concerning buttons, they looked at fresh water and ocean pearl, vegetable ivory, metal, bone, glass and shoe buttons.